 The word ‘personality’ refers to the pattern of thoughts, feelings and behaviour that makes each of us the individuals that we are.
-Generally our personality doesn’t change very much, however it does develop as we go through different life experiences and as our circumstances change.
+Generally, our personalities don’t change very much, however, it does develop as we go through different life experiences and as our circumstances change.
 We are usually flexible enough to learn from past experiences and change our behaviour to cope with life more effectively.

-Psychiatrists in the UK tend to use a system which identifies 10 different types of personality disorder, which can be grouped into three categories:
+Psychiatrists in the UK tend to use a system that identifies 10 different types of personality disorders, which can be grouped into three categories:

 One person may meet the criteria for several different disorders, while a wide range of people may fit different criteria for the same disorder, despite having very different personalities.